 The Twelve Liberal Arts of Kerala

 Kerala, with its rich background of art & culture, has its own art forms which symbolise the outlook & life of Keralites.
 From the famous Kathakali, which is considered as the complete art form as it synthesises all that is best in the fields of drama, music & dance to the fascinating folk dances, which are the rhythmic impulses of a sensitive egalitarian society, Kerala's arts are unique !
-The Yogi Bharatha wrote the famous Natya Shastra, the Science of Dance, in which he postulated that Musicology consists of the Eternal Triad of Drama, Dance & Music ( Geetham Natyam Thadha Nritham Trayam Sangeetham Uchyathe ) !
+The Yogi Bharatha wrote the famous Natya Shastra, the Science of Dance, in which he postulated that Musicology consists of the Eternal Triad of Poesis, Dance & Music ( Geetham Vadyam Thadha Nritham Trayam Sangeetham Uchyathe ) !

 Kathakali - The Dance Drama of Kerala

 ( Ramanattom - The Dance of the Avatar )